Danil-Dovhopolyi/book-inventory/README.md

         npm run dev
         ```

-6. Open a web browser and navigate to the link displayed in the terminal where the server is running.
+9. **Open a Web Browser**:

-Make sure you have all the required software installed before proceeding with the installation steps.
+    Navigate to the link displayed in the terminal where the server is running (the terminal where you ran `php artisan serve`).